 Exercise and movement

 Plenty of opportunities for exercise and movement are provided in natural playgrounds.
-Nature walks, creative play and morning circle activities lead on to more structured group games, gymnastics and other activities in the older age groups.
-Dance and eurythmy run throughout the curriculum.
+Nature walks, creative play and morning circle activities lead on to more structured group games, gymnastics and other activities.
+Movement classes run throughout the curriculum.

 Healthy and wholesome food is given a high value in our school.
 Children participate in organic vegetable gardening, and preparing and sharing food together for seasonal festivals provides a strong starting-point for learning about healthy nutrition.
 Children are encouraged to bring only wholesome foods from home.
 (Please refer to the School’s Food Policy).